KTRiles55/KTRiles55/README.md

     [Project Link](https://github.com/KTRiles55/Creature_Battle/tree/main)
 *   ### Simple Blackjack game

     This project is made to resemble the real card game, Blackjack.
 It contains the same game rules, a dealer and you as the player.
 The player starts with 100 chips by default.
 In developing this project, I researched the rules of Blackjack and played the game in order to plan how to construct the code.
-Personally, I had a fun time building this program and it was one of my first Python projects.
+Personally, I had a fun time building this program and it is one of my first Python projects.

     [Project Link](https://github.com/KTRiles55/Blackjack)